devisenyc/devisenyc.github.io/practice/mask.md

 layout: default
 title: Mask of the mind
 ---
-How to breathe with care during pandemics
+How to breathe carefully during pandemics
 ----------------

 Gareth Idris